 The UIM webserver firmware current version is displayed in the blue box labeled Webserver Firmware vX.XX.
-When a new version of code has been uploaded into the bank or banks, it will be displayed in the Bank 1 or Bank 2 rows under the Firmware column.
-The UIM Firmware can be upgraded by (1) selecting a firmware file and uploading it into a bank using the appropriate "Upload Into Bank" button, (2) selecting the "Bank #" with the desired "Firmware", and (3) pressing the "Upgrade" button.
+When a new version of code is uploaded to the UIM that version will be displayed to the left of the "Upload to UIM" box.
+The Webserver Firmware can be upgraded by (1) selecting a firmware file and uploading it using the "Upload Into UIM" button and (2) pressing the "Upgrade" button.